Paid advertising (or PPC marketing) is best defined as any paid promotion with the primary goal of generating leads who are ready to buy right now.

 These channels of marketing are an ideal fit if you are looking to build up your organic search rankings (which can take up to ~6 months), but still need to get revenue in the door now.

 Below, we’ll go over the definition of PPC, discuss the importance of managing this part of your marketing plan, and give you tips on hiring reliable PPC management services.

-What is PPC and PPC Management?
+What is PPC Management?

 PPC is a type of digital performance marketing where companies only pay for spots after users have clicked on the advert.
 It’s called performance marketing because, unlike traditional advertising, you don’t have to pay for ads that don’t generate clicks.
 That said, the price of each interaction varies depending on many different factors, so managing a PPC campaign is a full-time job.

 PPC management is the practice of creating, monitoring, and optimizing or adjusting your paid per click ads campaign in order to get the best results.
 This means that you have to constantly analyze the most important parts of your PPC campaigns, including conversions, traffic volumes, and other areas.